-Belfast, Northern Ireland’s capital and home to culture, history, attractions, and a growing nightlife scene, was our first stop on our trip to Northern Ireland this past summer.
+Belfast, Northern Ireland’s capital and home to culture, history, attractions, and a growing nightlife scene (check out the best Belfast pub crawls!), was our first stop on our trip to Northern Ireland this past summer.

 As the years have gone by and I’ve gotten further and further away from student life and find myself firmly planted in adulthood, my standards for where I stay when I’m traveling have increased.